glory-cd/agent/readme.md

 - Support for adding folders and files, the `servicecodepattern` field of service in the database must be updated before deployment

-- RSS operations depend on the bin directory of deployed service, and the corresponding scripts are there
+- The RSS operation assumes that the script is in bin or base directory.

 - The check operation relies on pid files

-- You cannot deploy two same services under the same user

 # License